AkhilManoj03/practice-devops/product/README.md

 ## Features

-- **Unified Data Model**: Products include vote counts as a native attribute in the same JSON file
 - **All Original Endpoints**: Maintains compatibility with both catalogue and voting service APIs
 - **Simplified Architecture**: No inter-service HTTP calls needed
 - **Better Performance**: Direct data access without network overhead
 - **Easier Deployment**: Single service to deploy and manage
-- **Single Data Source**: All product and voting data in one JSON file

 ## API Endpoints